danijar/granular/README.md

 - 🚀 **Performance:** Minimal overhead for maximum read and write throughput.
 - 🔎 **Seekable:** Fast random access from disk by datapoint index.
-- 🛞 **Sequences:** Datapoints can reference record range of other bag files.
+- 🎞️ **Sequences:** Datapoints can contain seekable ranges of modalities.
-- 👻 **Flexible:** User provides encoders and decoders; examples available.
+- 🤸 **Flexible:** User provides encoders and decoders; examples available.
-- 🧩 **Sharding:** Can automatically split large datasets into multiple files.
+- 👥 **Sharding:** Store datasets into shards to split processing workloads.

 ## Installation